Susseratal/database/README.md

         - [x] Added a couple of UX improvements to make workflow more pleasant

+        - [x] Organise file structure so databases are in "databases" folder

 To Do:

+        - [ ] sys.argv so it doesn't matter where script runs from the path doesn't break

-        - [ ] Error handling for deleting databases
+        - [ ] Error handling for deleting databases (last time it just printed the error message a few times in the "no databases" bug)

-        - [ ] Need to be able to add rows of data without crash (conn is not defined)
+        - [ ] Need to be able to add rows of data without crash (conn is not defined) ## I am avoiding this problem ##

-        - [ ] Organise file structure so databases are in "databases" folder

         - [ ] Add custom input fields (and custom number of fields) in tables